Bobay-Ochman/ConSpeciFix/README.md

 ### Testing

-Exclusion Criterion
+Exclusion Criterion are defined in the following scripts and can be run in-order to produce a list of genomes not believed to be a member of the species.

 - `distrib.py`
 - `kmeans.py`
 - `split_kmeans.py`
 - `criterion.py`

 ## Testing against the Database

+Scripts for testing against the database can be found in `/web` as they were initially developed for the www.conspecifix.com website.

-### Preparing the data
+### Preparing the data (WEB)

 - TODO: in the far future, we will have it test against the most likely species so we may make an informed guess.
 For now, it will simply be placed in `PATH_TO_OUTPUT/trial(trial number)/(genomeName).fa`
-- This negates any pre-processing of the data, and we can jump right in to the number crunching.
+-

 ### Resampling analysis